telerik/blazor-docs/components/tilelayout/overview.md

 # TileLayout Overview

-The <a href = "https://www.telerik.com/blazor-ui/tilelayout" target="_blank">Blazor TileLayout</a> is based on the two-dimensional <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank">CSS grid</a> and is able to display content in tiles.
+The <a href = "https://www.telerik.com/blazor-ui/tilelayout" target="_blank">Blazor TileLayout component</a> is based on the two-dimensional <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank">CSS grid</a> and is able to display content in tiles.
 They can be dragged around and [rearranged]({%slug tilelayout-reorder%}) as desired by the user.
 The tiles can be [resized]({%slug tilelayout-resize%}) to change the way they span across the rows and columns too.
 This allows you to build customizable dashboards for your end users whose [state]({%slug tilelayout-state%}) they can save.

 #### This article contains the following sections: